Beethoven (TV series): Premise

-The Newton family love Beethoven, their St. Bernard dog.
-But the father, George, has his moments with Beethoven, who gets in different mishaps time after time.
+The Newton family love Beethoven, their St. Bernard dog, but the father, George, has his moments with Beethoven, who gets in different mishaps time after time.
 When not with the Newton family, Beethoven spends time with three other dogs, Sparky (the stray from the first film), Ginger, and Caesar.

-Unlike the film, Beethoven has a speaking voice, at least among the other animals.
+Unlike the film (except Beethoven's Christmas Adventure and Beethoven's Treasure Tail), Beethoven has a speaking voice, at least among the other animals.
 The same plot was used in another animated series, Free Willy, where the main character also could talk.